Quantum-Many-Body/QuantumLattices.jl/docs/src/tutorials/EngineAppInterface.md

 # Engine App Interface

-Althogh we can get the symbolic representation of the QuantumLattices by our *unitcell-description* framework, there still remains a long way to implement concrete algorithms such as TBA, ED, etc. Despite the quite different techinal details, algorithms shares common functionalities to be furnished with:
+Althogh we can get the symbolic representation of the Hamiltonians by our *unitcell-description* framework, there still remains a long way to implement concrete algorithms such as TBA, ED, etc. Despite the quite different techinal details, algorithms shares common functionalities to be furnished with:
 * provide tasks to be conducted with controlling parameters;
 * record the results of some tasks for later use or analysis;
 * update some parameters of the QuantumLattices to reconduct tasks;